EONRaider/violent-python3/README.md

    changed.
 The returning prompt information was originally encoded and now
     has been decoded in order to afford better readability.
-- `chapter02/ssh_brute.py` imported `pxssh` as a standalone library, but in fact it is a module under the `pexpect` library.
+- `chapter02/ssh_brute.py` imported `pxssh` as a standalone library, but in fact it is a library under the `pexpect` library.
 The bug led to a `ModuleNotFoundError` and has been corrected.
 The code itself as presented in the book was littered with indentation errors that made it unusable and has been brought to a functioning state.